Product Design (UX-UI)

 I frequently engaged with the Dashboard Design System team to understand current components and patterns, and to ensure consistency and scalability with other Unity Gaming Services dashboard solutions (LiveOps, Analytics...).

 While working on Cloud Build, I actively participated in DevOps unification efforts.
-This involved introducing a new Overview page and consolidating the onboarding process, alongside implementing cross-sell strategies.
-Our goal was to establish a cohesive information architecture for DevOps, facilitating better integration and bridging the gap between Unity Version Control and Unity Build Automation (the new product names for Plastic SCM and Cloud Build) under a single subscription.
+Our goal was to facilitate better integration and bridge the gap between Unity Version Control and Unity Build Automation (the new product names for DevOps main components, Plastic SCM and Cloud Build), under a single DevOps subscription.
+This initiative involved:

-Phase 3 – IMPLEMENTING THE NEW DESIGN SYSTEM
+PHASE 3 – IMPLEMENTING THE NEW DESIGN SYSTEM

 Configurations flows: designing for technical and non-technical users